hailo-ai/Hailo-Application-Code-Examples/runtime/python/object_detection/README.md

 ================

 This example performs object detection using a Hailo8 device.
-It receives an input image and annotates it with detected objects with bounding boxes.
+It receives an input image and annotates it with detected objects and bounding boxes.

 Requirements
 ------------